 4. Use a timer

-Maybe you don’t think you can do it yet, but you can read 10 times faster than you do right now.
+Maybe you do not think you can do it yet, but you can read 10 times faster than you do right now.

 A very simple way to get to your true potential reading speed is to set a goal and check your performance.
-Believe in yourself, you have this resource within you, it’s just that you’ve never used it!
+Believe in yourself, you have this resource within you, it is just that you have never used it!

 At least until now, because from now on, you will have your timer next to you when you read.
 You can calculate how long it usually takes you to read.
-It’s very simple, just take a book, start the timer, read about 50 pages.
+It is very simple, just take a book, start the timer, read about 50 pages.
 At the end, do the math: how long did it take you to read a page?
-Calculate how many words there are in any page: how long does it take you on average to read 10 words?
+Calculate how many words there is in any page: how long does it take you on an average to read 10 words?

 By reading 50 pages, you will have a large enough sample to determine your true reading speed.
-Now divide your score by 2: that’s how long it will take you to read the next 50 pages!
-You think it’s impossible?
+Now divide your score by 2: that is how long it will take you to read the next 50 pages!
+You think it is impossible?
 Think again, set your timer and read!
 You will be surprised by the quality of your results.

 5. Your best ally: auto-scroll